jessicabuzzelli/thinking-outside-the-circles/README.md

 This repo contains Georgia Tech's Spring 2020 Industrial Engineering Senior Design Team 17's final client deliverables.

-All materials herein (and in the intermediate versions) are in accordance with the project's NDA.
+All materials shared herein (and in the intermediate versions) cover topics not bound by the project's NDA.

 ##### Team members:
 Jessica Buzzelli,